ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-RINARIAN,
-Bkl Air, Md.
-Office In Democrat Building.
-Over four years associated with Dr. R. Ward,
-of Baltimore.
-30my

-Tie Em ui Intelliwer.
-Is Published Kerry Friday by
-FREDERICK W. BAKER.
-Terms—sl.so A YEAR, in Advance.
-Transient Advertisements.—One Square, 3
-insertions or less.
-Sl.flO.
-Each subsequent insertion
-25 cents.
-Longer advertisements in the same pro­
-portion.
-A space equal to six lines makes a square
-Figure-work double price.
-(Obituaries and Personal Communications will
-be inserted at 10 cents per line.]
-tST&quot; Yearly Advertisements at Special Rates.
-poetical
-THE STAR-SPANGLED BAN’VeK.
 O say, can you see by the dawn’s early light
 What so proudly we hailed at the twilight&#x27;s last
 gleaming?—